The inverse Galois problem for connected algebraic groups: Preliminaries

 \begin{lemma} Let $G$ be a locally algebraic group, and $X$ a $G$-scheme of finite type.
 Then there exists a finite closed subscheme $F\subset G$ such that $X^G = X^F$.
 If $G$ is smooth, then $F$ may be taken \'etale. \end{lemma}

 \begin{proof} Consider the family of closed subschemes $X^F$ of $X$, where $F$ runs over the finite closed subschemes of $G$.
 Since $X$ is noetherian, we may choose such a subscheme $F_0$ with $X^{F_0}$ minimal.
 For each $F$ containing $F_0$ we have $X^F = X^{F_0}$ by minimality.
-Equivalently, $F$ is a subscheme of the centralizer $C_G(X^{F_0})$.
+Equivalently, $F$ is a subscheme of the largest subgroup scheme $H \subset G$ that acts trivially on $X^{F_0}$.
 Moreover, the family of finite subschemes of $G$ containing $F_0$ is schematically dense in $G$, since the latter is locally of finite type.
-So $C_G(X^{F_0}) = G$ and hence $X^G = X^{F_0}$ as desired.
+So $H = G$ and hence $X^G = X^{F_0}$ as desired.

 If $G$ is smooth, then we argue similarly by considering finite closed subschemes that are \'etale; these also form a schematically dense family, since $G(k^{\sep})$ is dense in $G_{k^{\sep}}$. \end{proof}